-3.31 If the termination unit is not used, higher opencircuit output voltages can be obtained because the 2:1 drop in voltage caused by the cable termination is avoided.
+3.31 If neither termination unit is used, higher open-circuit output voltages can be obtained because the 2:1 drop in voltage caused by the cable termination is avoided.
 If the attenuator had no reactance, the impedance at the open end of the cable would be 75 ohms resistive, and the open-circuit output voltage would be twice that indicated by the generator output calibration, which is correct for a terminated cable.

-3.32 With the termination unit removed (this can be done by unsoldering the cable at the termination unit or by substituting an equivalent cable of the same length and impedance), the impedance characteristic is that shown in Figure 10, and the open-circuit voltage is twice that indicated by the output meter and attenuator.
+3.32 With the termination unit removed and an equivalent cable of the same length and impedance substituted, the impedance characteristic is that shown in Figure 10, and the open-circuit voltage is twice that indicated by the output meter and attenuator.